Southern Arizona VA Health Care System

 Location: Building 58, located off of the 6th Ave gate entrance.

 Requirements: Minimum age is 14.
 An initial Tuberculin (TB) test is required for all new volunteers.
 Some volunteer positions may require an annual TB test.
-All volunteers must attend Volunteer Orientation, and will do a background check.
+All volunteers must attend Group Interview/Information Session and will do a background check.

 SAVAHCS Volunteers receive appropriate training for the job they are assigned.
 In addition all volunteers are asked to complete annual training requirements.